castorini/anserini/docs/regressions-dl20-doc-docTTTTTquery.md

 + **Indexing Condition:** each MS MARCO document is treated as a unit of indexing
 + **Expansion Condition:** doc2query-T5

-All four conditions are described in detail [here](https://github.com/castorini/docTTTTTquery#reproducing-ms-marco-document-ranking-results-with-anserini), in the context of doc2query-T5.
+All four conditions are described in detail [here](https://github.com/castorini/docTTTTTquery), in the context of doc2query-T5.

-The exact configurations for these regressions are stored in [this YAML file](../src/main/resources/regression/dl20-doc-docTTTTTquery-per-doc.yaml).
+The exact configurations for these regressions are stored in [this YAML file](../src/main/resources/regression/dl20-doc-docTTTTTquery.yaml).
-Note that this page is automatically generated from [this template](../src/main/resources/docgen/templates/dl20-doc-docTTTTTquery-per-doc.template) as part of Anserini's regression pipeline, so do not modify this page directly; modify the template instead.
+Note that this page is automatically generated from [this template](../src/main/resources/docgen/templates/dl20-doc-docTTTTTquery.template) as part of Anserini's regression pipeline, so do not modify this page directly; modify the template instead.

+Note that in November 2021 we discovered issues in our regression tests, documented [here](experiments-msmarco-doc-doc2query-details.md).
+As a result, we have had to rebuild all our regressions from the raw corpus.
+These new versions yield end-to-end scores that are slightly different, so if numbers reported in a paper do not exactly match the numbers here, this may be the reason.

 ## Indexing